pradeephubgit/questdb.io/docs/reference/function/date-time.md

 This calculates the `UTC timestamp` using the system's real time clock.
-Unlike `sysdatetime()`, it does not change within the query execution timeframe and should be used in WHERE clause to filter designated timestamp column relative to current time, i.e.:
+Unlike `sysdatetime()`, it does not change within the query execution timeframe and should be used in the WHERE clause to filter the designated timestamp column relative to current time, i.e.:

-- `SELECT now() FROM long_sequence(200)` will return the same timestamp for all rows
+- `SELECT now() FROM long_sequence(200)` returns the same timestamp for all rows
-- `SELECT systimestamp() FROM long_sequence(200)` will have new timestamp values for each row
+- `SELECT systimestamp() FROM long_sequence(200)` returns new timestamp values for each row

 **Arguments:**